Skip to content

 4. Confirm that DataKit can be accessed via docker0: curl -i http://172.17.0.1:9529/v1/ping

-5. Return HTTP/1.1 200 OK indicating success
+5. Return HTTP/1.1 200 OK indicates success

-2.1 Use Automatically Generated DataKit Connectors
+2.1 Using Automatically Generated DataKit Connectors

-2.2 Manually Add DataKit Connectors
+2.2 Manually Adding a DataKit Connector

-In these cases, users need to manually add DataKit under "Connectors":
+In these situations, users need to manually add DataKit in the "Connectors":

 Option Example Value Description